 MAKING YOUR ONLINE VISUALS LOOK HIGHLY PROFESSIONAL

 Without a visual or a video on a social media post these days, your post is sure to go down like a lead balloon in the newsfeed.
-Our brains are wired to process visuals much quicker that text and that’s why I’m going to share with you these five cool things you can do on Canva.
+Our brains are wired to process visuals much quicker than text and that’s why I’m going to share with you these five cool things you can do on Canva.

 Did you know that content with relevant images gets 94% more views than content without relevant images?
 Or that researchers found that colored visuals increase people’s willingness to read a piece of content by 80%.
 You possibly know instinctively that Facebook posts with images see much more engagement than those without.
 In fact they will get 2.3X more engagement!